andretorv/ITBA/README.md

 The folder "RN-TP2" includes TP2 for the course "Redes Neuronales en Bioingeneria".

+The folder "RN-TP3" includes TP3 for the course "Redes Neuronales en Bioingeneria".

 In addition work done in the course "Roboticas Bioinspiradas" are included.